OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms.md

 ## Suppressing Configuration Transformation Errors {#Configurationfiles-SuppressingConfigurationTransformationErrors}

-As of Octopus 3.0, any exceptions that are thrown by the Microsoft config transformation process will be treated as errors by Octopus, failing the deployment.
+As of **Octopus 3.0**, any exceptions that are thrown by the Microsoft config transformation process will be treated as errors by Octopus, failing the deployment.
 This typically involves explicit transformations for elements that don't exist in the source .config file and will surface with errors similar to the below:

 ```text
 Warning    14:56:06